rozzilla/watt-poc/README.md

 - `npm run setup && npm run start`
 - check that the service is up and running with `curl http://localhost:3043/typescript`
-- check all the services all properly responding with `curl http://localhost:3043/tsfastify/ipc`
+- check all the services all properly responding on `IPC` with `curl http://localhost:3043/tsfastify/ipc`
+- check all the services all properly responding on `TCP` with `curl http://localhost:3043/tsfastify/tcp`

 ## Benchmarks